 The fields of this record have the following meanings:

-• pos_bol is the offset of the beginning of the line (the number of characters between the beginning of the lexbuf and the beginning of the line)
+pos_fnameis the file namepos_lnumis the line numberpos_bolis the offset of the beginning of the line (the number of characters between the beginning of the lexbuf and the beginning of the line)pos_cnumis the offset of the position (number of characters between the beginning of the lexbuf (details below) and the position)

-The difference between pos_cnum and pos_bol is the character offset within the line (i.e. the column number, assuming each character is one column wide).
+(i.e. the column number, assuming each character is one column

 A location in a source file is defined by two positions : where the location starts and where the location ends.